Last Updated on

 - 1 heaped tablespoon green curry paste

-- 1 thumb-size piece of turmeric or ½ teaspoon turmeric powder
+- 1 thumb-size piece fresh turmeric or ½ turmeric powder

 - 4-6 teaspoons coconut sugar (or regular), to taste